e271828e/Flight.jl/prototypes/kernel/NOTES.md

 warning-matching tests convert to the spec's own doctrine — kind plus payload fields, never message text.

+**Increment 15 — the values-plus-mask batch.** D-202 applied: the staged batch becomes a pair of positional tuples — a concrete values tuple and a `Bool` touched-mask — replacing the `Union{Nothing,T}` carrier, whose covariant narrow batch types made the frame-top scatter dispatch per touched-face combination (a boxed call per populated drain, a mid-run compile per never-seen pattern) and whose merge fell off Base's small-tuple `map` path past 32 faces.
+The writer gains its `blank` batch — placeholders drawn from the layout's probe values under an all-clear mask — the shim sets the mask where it used to fill `nothing`, merge and scatter unroll by generation over the writer's one concrete type, and the drain is allocation-free populated as well as empty, at any width, whatever the batch touches.
+No stand-ins enter or retire.

 ## The properties the tests pin down

 Each of these is a spec claim rather than a programming convenience: